 The great news is that the tool instigates conversation.
 Ask the employee what he/she/they

 learned from the tool and then have a conversation about how he/she/they answered

 Complete the Supervisor’s Assessment and discuss the results.
 Make sure to review any differences with the employee and that the goals you expect of the position are indeed being achieved.

-The employee and supervisor should complete the Flexible Work Agreement form in GEMS Self-Service.
+The employee and supervisor should review Policy 0-612 and complete a flexible work agreement in GEMS Self-Service.
 As a best practice, employees are recommended to have “smart” goals for their work to measure success and to aid in continuous conversation.
 As the supervisor, if the essential functions require in person work, you always have the right to address those items and require they meet the essential functions of the position.

 Fairness: How do I explain to employees that they need to be on campus while others do not?
 This can be hard, but early conversations about job functions can help.